rgpihlstrom/Project3/README.md

 ## Business Problem
 Customer retention is a serious concern for all companies.
 However, within the Telecommunications industry customer churn is of particular importance.
-Fierce competition, along with a difficult to differentiate product, makes retaining customer on factors beyond price almost impossible.
-Historically thin profits margins are only getting thinner.
-In fact, a case study done by the Bain Company on the telecom industry suggested a 5% increase in customer retention can lead to an increase in profits by 25%-95% percent (https://www.bain.com/client-results/focus-on-customer-engagement-to-improve-retention/).
+Fierce competition, along with a difficult to differentiate product offering, makes retaining customers, on factors beyond price, almost impossible.
+Therefore, the historically thin profits margins of the past are only getting thinner.
+In fact, a case study done by the Bain Company on the Telecom industry suggested a 5% increase in customer retention can lead to an increase in profits by 25%-95% percent (https://www.bain.com/client-results/focus-on-customer-engagement-to-improve-retention/).

 <br/>

-### Telco is currently losing 27% of its customers and 31% of its revenue to churn.
+### Current Situation: Telcos is losing 27% of its customers and 31% of its revenue to churn.

 <img src="https://github.com/rgpihlstrom/Project3/blob/main/images/TelcoChurnrates.png" width="600" height="400" />
 <br/>

 ## Data
-1.	**Provided Data**: The data used for this project was provided by Kaggle and used as a past source for competition (Telco Customer Churn https://www.kaggle.com/blastchar/telco-customer-churn)  The data set contained approximately 8k rows and 21 features capturing the purchase, usage, and tenure information on a subset of Telcos customers.
-17 of the features were categorical, 3 were continuous, and 1 was ID.
+1.	**Provided Data**: The data used for this project was provided by Kaggle and served as a basis for past Kaggle competitions (Telco Customer Churn https://www.kaggle.com/blastchar/telco-customer-churn)  The dataset contains approximately 8k rows and 21 features capturing the purchase, usage, and tenure information on a subset of Telcos customers.
+17 of the features are categorical, 3 are continuous, and 1 is ID.
 <img src="https://github.com/rgpihlstrom/Project3/blob/main/images/Columns.png" />

 ## Methods
-This project uses the Crisp DM methodology to generate and optimize the final RandomForestClassifier model.
-The model developed provides the opportunity for Telco's CEO, and Marketing staff to do the following:
+This project uses the Crisp DM methodology to generate and optimize model development.
+The intended output of this theoretical business case is focused on helping Telco's CEO, and Marketing leadship do the following:
 -   **1. Identify the features that are most associated with churn.**
 -   **2. Evaluate Telco's current offerings to determine if its current portfolio of products are aiding in the prevention of churn.**
 -   **3. Act as a source for innovation, in a attempt to improve customer retention.**
-Altimately, the model will be used for future purposes to identify and potentially prevent customer churn.
+Ultimately, the model will be used for future purposes to identify and potentially prevent customer churn.

 As prescribed by the Crisp DM methodology, model development was very iterative.
-I began by doing secondary research around the basic business drivers of the Telecom industry, gaining a better understanding on the prevalence of churn and the costs associated with lose.
-Early in the development process it was obvious that I was dealing with an imbalanced set of data (more information/ rows of data on non-churn customer vs. churn costomers), which would require me to adjust the data and or algorythms to account for the imbalance.
-I addressed this gap by first attempting the model using different wieights and ultimately decided to do a SMOTE(Synthetic,,,,) technique to overcome this challenge.
+I began by doing secondary research around the basic business drivers of the Telecom industry, gaining a better understanding on the prevalence of churn and the costs associated with fleeing customers.
+ALong with the preject requirements noted above the following addtional factors were considered during the modeling process:
+-   **1. Data imbalance**  Early in the development process it was obvious that I was dealing with an imbalanced set of data (more information/ rows of data on non-churn customer vs. churn costomers).
+To ensure optimum identification my processes/ modeling would need to account for this imbalance.
+I addressed this gap by first attempting the model using different weights and ultimately decided to do a SMOTE(Synthetic,,,,) technique to overcome this challenge.

+- **2. Selection of which supervised learning methods to use**  Initiallyt I tried several different types of classifiers, ranging from Logistic Regresion, Naive Bayse, Gradient Boost, Ada, and XGBoost.
+Ultiimately,  I decided to use <b><ins>Knn, Decision Trees and Random Forest</ins></b> , as these classifiers are Non-parametric and are hihgly intpretiable.
+Inteprabilty, the disportionate number of categorical features, along with being able to avoid addressing mulitolinearity were the ultimate factors in driving classifier selection.

-### Business Driver: Churn Detection > False Alarms
-Reccomendations on model developmnent was bsaed on secondary Research along with working knowledge.
-Given the disparity between the cost to acquire vs the cost to retain customers, the CEO of Telco has asked me to place a particular focus on detection at the potential expense of unnecessary outreach activities.
+-   **3. Business Drivers: Churn Detection > False Alarms**  Reccomendations on model developmnent was based on secondary research along with working knowledge on the disparity between the cost to acquire vs the cost to retain customers.
+In this hypotheical scenario, the CEO of Telco has asked me to place a particular focus on detection at the potential expense of unnecessary outreach activities.

 <img src="https://github.com/rgpihlstrom/Project3/blob/main/images/ChurnOverFalseAlarms.png" width="600" height="400" />